Electronic Application - ApplyTexas Website

 All international students on a non-immigrant (F-1) and (J-1) visa status attending UT Permian Basin are required by the UT System Board of Regents to have continuous medical insurance policy compliant with the federal Patient Protection and Affordable Care Act (PPACA).

 The UT Student Health Insurance Plan (UT SHIP) meets the new requirements.
 Enrollment in UT SHIP is automatic each semester and the insurance premium is automatically charged to your tuition and fee account when you register for classes.
 No action is required to be enrolled in UT SHIP except to ensure that your contact email and mailing address are always current in MyUTPB.
-The cost of the insurance for the Fall 2016 semester is $833.00 for the coverage period of August 15, 2016 until December 31, 2016.
+The cost of the insurance for the Summer 2017 semester is $448.00 for the coverage period of June 1, 2017 until August 14, 2017.

 Please note that you must request a waiver each semester, regardless of showing proof of coverage for the full academic year.
 (15 August 2016 through 14 August 2017).